-The road leading to the Christian quarter is called Via Dolorosa - today it's the spiritual path where Jesus walked as he carried
+The road leading to the Christian quarter is called Via Dolorosa - today it's a spiritual path where Jesus walked as he carried

 the cross on his way to his foreknown death.
-Everyday people pass this way as an act of faith in following Jesus the Redeemer.
+Everyday people pass this way as an act of faith following the footsteps of Jesus.